 When evaluating the project’s requirements the product owner/manager needs to decide which project management method best fits the project, the company culture, and the team which will develop the product.

-A new project management method called Hybrid method is gaining acceptance for projects which both Agile and waterfall doesn’t fit well.
+A new project management method called the Hybrid method is gaining acceptance for projects in which both Agile and waterfall don’t fit well.
 The hybrid method uses the best part of Waterfall and Agile methods.

 It fits better the need for projects in which both agile and traditional methods fall short.
 The subject of how to select the best project management method for your project is the subject of an upcoming article which will be in Collaboration Corner soon.

-Binfire is built from grounds up to support any project management method, this includes Agile, Waterfall and Hybrid project management.
+Binfire is built from the ground up to support any project management method, this includes Agile, Waterfall, and Hybrid project management.

 What is the main principle of Agile project management?

-Agile project management main principle is based on the incremental improvement of products or processes.
-Using short iterations, products are created and tested to match the product requirements and customer’s expectation.
+Agile project management’s main principle is based on the incremental improvement of products or processes.
+Using short iterations, products are created and tested to match the product requirements and customer’s expectations.